 Problems with thread-safety can easily emerge when the user changes a registration during a web request.
-If the container allowed such registration changes during a request, other requests could directly be impacted by those changes (since in general there should only be one Container instance per AppDomain).
-Depending on things such as the lifestyle of the registration; the use of factories and how the object graph is structured, it could be a real possibility that another request gets both the old and the new registration.
+If the container allowed such registration change during a request, other requests could directly be impacted by those changes (because, in general, there should only be one Container instance per AppDomain).
+Depending on things such as the lifestyle of the registration, the use of factories, and how the object graph is structured, it could be a real possibility that another request gets both the old and the new registration.
 Take for instance a transient registration that is replaced with a different one.
-If this is done while an object graph for a different thread is being resolved while the service is injected into multiple points within the graph - the graph would contain different instance of that abstraction with different lifetimes at the same time in the same request - and this is bad.
+If this is done while an object graph for a different thread is being resolved while the service is injected into multiple points within the graph—the graph would contain different instance of that abstraction with different lifetimes at the same time in the same request—and this is bad.

 - Using unregistered type resolution the container will be able to at a later time resolve new types.